AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Inline/req.rst

-SC expectations for Inlining effects
+SC requirements for Inlining effects
 ====================================